lanatamim/SE-Midterm-Exam/README.md

 **Compare and Contast SRP & DRY**
 - They are related and work in conjuction ensure functionality.
 - DRY is about putting a piece of functionality in a single place, such as a class; SRP is about making sure that a class does only one thing, and that it does that one thing well.

+## Big Board

+- Dashboard on the wall that tracks what is in the pipeline, what is in progress, and what is done.
+- Displays burn down and user stories.